sfigg/commercialization-public/docset/manufacture/desktop/winpe--use-a-single-usb-key-for-winpe-and-a-wim-file---wim.md

 ---
 author: KPacquer
-Description: 'WinPE: Store or split images to deploy Windows using a single USB key' ms.assetid: 66036c4e-f64c-4175-b4fe-15e4cc1fc600
+Description: 'WinPE: Store or split images to deploy Windows using a single USB drive' ms.assetid: 66036c4e-f64c-4175-b4fe-15e4cc1fc600
 MSHAttr: 'PreferredLib:/library/windows/hardware'
-title: 'WinPE: Store or split images to deploy Windows using a single USB key'
+title: 'WinPE: Store or split images to deploy Windows using a single USB drive'
 ---

-# WinPE: Store or split images to deploy Windows using a single USB key
+# WinPE: Store or split images to deploy Windows using a single USB drive

 How can you deploy Windows to PCs with just one USB port?